anserran/gleaner-collector/README.md

 ## Protocol to communicate with gleaner-collector

 gleaner-collector is the server-side part of gleaner that receives games traces and stores them in the database.

 ### Start tracking

 To send traces to the gleaner-collector, the client must first ask permission to the server sending the following request:

-`POST start/:gamekey`
+`GET start/:gamekey`

  - `gamekey` is a unique identifier, known by gleaner, representing the game to track.

 gleaner checks request credentials and if they're valid returns an http code `200` with an authorization object:

-`{ auth_token: 'some_auth_token' }`
+`{ sessionToken: 'some_auth_token' }`

 ### Sending traces